Non-Perturbative $S$-matrix Renormalization

 Using the equality $\partial_t R_k=\partial_t {K_k}$ that follows from \eqref{eq:Kk}, the first term can be rewritten as $- \frac12 \mathrm{Tr} \left( \partial_t {K_k^{-1}} \left( K_k - \mathbb{T}_k'' \right) \right)$ by using the cyclic property of the trace.
 Similarly, we can express the second term as a trace by introducing $\mathbb T_k'^{\otimes 2}:=\mathbb T_k'\otimes\mathbb T_k'$.
 Finally, we obtain the flow equation for $\mathbb T_k$

-Up to the last term, which is field-independent and thus irrelevant when studying the flow of field derivatives of $\mathbb{T}_k$, this coincides with the well-known Polchinski-type equation \eqref{eq:Polchinski}.
-Notably, however, the functional in question is not the Schwinger functional, but is related to the generating functional of $S$-matrix elements via~\eqref{eq:T-S-relation}.
+Up to the last term, which is field-independent and thus irrelevant when studying the flow of field derivatives of $\mathbb{T}_k$, this coincides with the well-known Polchinski-type equation \eqref{eq:Polchinski}. {Re-expressing $\mathbb T_k$ in terms of $\mathbb S_k$ one recovers \eqref{eq:flow_equation}.}